The Dispute Resolution Review: Ireland

 - inform the client of the advantages of ADR and of the benefits of mediation;

-- inform the client that mediation is voluntary and, if relevant, that it may not be an appropriate means of resolving the dispute where the safety of the client or their children is at risk;
+- inform the client that mediation is voluntary and, if relevant, that it may not be an appropriate means of resolving a dispute where the safety of the client or his or her children is at risk;

-- inform the client that they (the solicitor) will need to make a statutory declaration confirming that they have complied with their obligations; and
+- inform the client that he or she (the solicitor) will need to make a statutory declaration confirming that he or she has complied with his or her obligations; and

 - inform the client that if the statutory declaration is not provided the court will adjourn the legal proceedings.